 The IURC receives its authority from Indiana Code Title Eight.
 Numerous court decisions further define the Commission's function.
 The IURC also promulgates its "Rules and Regulations Concerning Practice and Procedure" as well as "Rules and Regulations and Standards of Service" to govern each type of utility.

 The IURC is overseen by five commissioners who are appointed by the governor.
 Three of the commissioners, including the chairman, are of the same political party as the governor.
 The commissioners are appointed to four-year terms.
+Currently, the Commission has one vacancy.

 The IURC has a total professional staff of about 75 people, the majority of which are attorneys, engineers, accountants and economists who review and recommend decisions on cases pending before the IURC.
 The IURC also has a Consumer Affairs Division that serves as a liaison between utility ratepayers and the utilities.